epochsummer/Prediction-of-players-position-usingML/README.md

 - Added Regularization (penalty and l1ratio Drew the feature coefficient)
 - Did the decision boundaries
 - Used Regularizatin to prevent verfit and underfit

+Accuracy: 1660 with feature 6 and got 63 percent Accuracy

+SVM:

+Neural Network: